The Stage Show

 announces West End & UK tour details

-The Curious Incident of the Dog in the Night-Time is to move to a new home in the West End and will launch a national tour of the UK in December, beginning with a three-week residency at The Lowry.
+The Curious Incident of the Dog in the Night-Time is to launch a national tour of the UK in December, beginning with a three-week residency at The Lowry.